 Parsing EP/Showbiz Sync Exports Without Manual Cleanup

-The first failure point in automated parsing is assuming CSV exports strictly follow the RFC 4180 standard.
-EP/Showbiz sync files frequently embed Excel-style formatting artifacts, including trailing whitespace in column headers, non-breaking spaces in numeric fields, and inconsistent line endings across international co-productions.
-Loading very large multi-season exports directly into an in-memory DataFrame can exhaust available memory and stall the accounting close.
-Instead, implement a streaming reader using Python’s built-in csv module, which parses the file row by row and handles quoted fields containing embedded delimiters and newlines without loading the entire payload at once.
-Async batch processing should layer on top of this stream, dispatching validated chunks to worker pools that commit records independently.
-Decoupling ingestion from transformation ensures a single malformed row does not halt the entire pipeline, while idempotent delivery is preserved through checksum verification and exponential retry backoff.
+The first failure point in automated parsing is assuming the export strictly follows the RFC 4180 CSV standard.
+EP and Showbiz files routinely embed Excel-style formatting artifacts: a leading byte-order mark (BOM), trailing whitespace in column headers, non-breaking spaces (\xa0) inside numeric fields, and inconsistent line endings across international co-productions.
+Loading a multi-season export directly into an in-memory DataFrame can exhaust available memory and stall the close.
+The reliable pattern is a streaming reader built on Python’s standard csv module, which parses row by row and correctly handles quoted fields that contain embedded delimiters and newlines — the exact source of split payroll rows — without loading the whole payload at once.
+Decoupling the stream from transformation ensures a single malformed row never halts the pipeline.

 import csv